RDP error: Remote access to the server is not enabled

 What caused “Remote access to the server is not enabled”?

-- Error caused by Windows version.
+- Error caused by Windows update.
 As we all know, each update of the Windows version will fix some errors, but at the same time, also bring some new problems.
 Perhaps this is the reason why “Remote access to the server is not enabled”.

 - Firewall setting error or impact of anti-virus software.
 Windows built-in firewall and third-party anti-virus software, in some cases, may cause the problem.